Brainerd Lakes Area Grant

 workforce for the Brainerd Lakes Area, now and in the future.

 - Develop – projects that help build foundational, technical and soft skills that prepare young people for our future workforce.
 Projects that help students with challenges to become productive members of our community are preferred.
+We want to help close the opportunity gap.

 - Attract – projects that support efforts to draw people to the Brainerd Lakes Area to join our community and workforce.